 Remove from heat.

-In a medium bowl combine the remaining ingredients.
+In a medium bowl whisk eggs until light in colour.
+Add the remaining ingredients.
 Whisk until fairly smooth (although a few lumps are fine).

 Make sure the pears and hazelnuts are in one, even layer in the pan.